joshbegley/nyt-latest/README.md

 `As Iran’s new administration prepares for its first international nuclear negotiations, there are signs that there will be no going back to a 2015 deal.`\
 https://nytimes.com/2021/11/21/us/politics/iran-nuclear-standoff.html?searchResultPosition=1

-**With a Second ATP Tour Win, Alexander Zverev Proves He Is Rising**\
+**With a Second ATP Finals Win, Alexander Zverev Proves He Is Rising**\
-`This year gave the 24-year-old German star six singles titles, Olympic gold, a Tour Finals trophy, and an ongoing tour investigation into allegations of physical abuse against a former girlfriend.`\
+`This year gave the 24-year-old German star six singles titles, Olympic gold, an ATP Finals trophy, and an ongoing tour investigation into allegations of physical abuse against a former girlfriend.`\
 https://nytimes.com/2021/11/21/sports/tennis/alexander-zverev-atp-finals.html?searchResultPosition=2

 **Review: ‘The Alchemist,’ a Play in Search of Comedy Gold**\